Bali – the Island of Gods

 Gaya Ceramics – There is not a visit to Ubud without visit to the gorgeous Italian couples ceramic atelier and shop Gaya Ceramics.
 Looking for something unique, classy, locally made, this place will be your Eden.
 And while you are at it, go grab one of the best Italian gelato to top your table ware , home goods shopping, at Gaya Gelato.

 Are you Bali Coffee hunting?
-Since there’s a new trend of coffee in Bali, it was quite difficult to find the ‘real’ Bali coffee in cafes.
+Since there’s a new trend of coffee in Bali, it was quite difficult to find the ‘real’ Bali coffee in cafes although it is becoming a little easier now.
 We traveled all the way to the centre of Denpassar to one of the oldest coffee distributors, to sip on one of them with the locals.
 A great experience.

 Whilst in Ubud we found this place, Seniman Coffee, which sells coffee that is grown on Bali as well as blends from neighboring islands.
 Great taste and stylishly packaged that spending a bit more for a Bali Kopi was totally worth it!